basarat/algorithms/src/heap/README.md

 We start off by creating a generic class for a Heap for items of type T.
 * we create a backing data storage as an array for items of type T.
-* we have constructor that accepts a compareFn for items of type T.
+* we have a constructor that accepts a compareFn for items of type T.
 * we go ahead and write our `private` node traversal functions
   * One for the left child node.
   * One for the right child node.